panadax/BUPT_QMUL-Telecom_Multimedia-Year3/BBC4210 - ELECTRIC AND MAGNETIC FIELDS - 1819/README.md

 It is based around the development and use of Maxwell's equations in integral form.

-You could know more about this course in the first slides named "Chpt.0 Introduction 2018.3.5 V1.0".
+You could know more about this course in the first slide named "Chpt.0 Introduction 2018.3.5 V1.0.pdf".

 *[@panadax] (My) Lecturer: Prof. QIAO Yaojun*